gwierink/monkeyWrench/CONTENT.md

 files, so to make things faster here are two scripts to quicly unzip and re-zip a bunch of files.
 * Location: bin/gzipAll and bin/gunzipAll

+4. Convert surface file mm to m scale
+* OpenFOAM's surfaceTransformPoints utility can scale triangulated surfaces.
+Not to retype the same syntax over and over again, here is a script that uses surfaceTransformPoints to scale a geometry from mm units to m units for use with snappyHexMesh.
+* Location: bin/surfaceScaleMilimeterToMeter